AguaClara/String-Digester/TricklingFilter_Final_Report.md

 (Tchobanoglous et. al. 2003, pp 903)

 ## Case Study: Cayuga Heights Trickling Filter Observations
 The team visited the Cayuga Heights wastewater treatment plant and observed a trickling filter first-hand.
 It was a very informative visit, and the team was dismayed at the state of the plant and the many issues it was experiencing, especially with the trickling filters.
-There were two trickling filters at the plant, both of which had substantial debris (clumps of organic material, trash) on top of filter (see Figure 2); the plant manager stated that the cause was likely a failure of the bar screen that should have removed such debris when the water initially enters the plant the plant and the inefficiency of the settling tanks, which the wastewater travels through immediately before the trickling filters.
+There were two trickling filters at the plant, both of which had substantial debris (clumps of organic material, trash) on top of filter (see Figure 2).
+The plant manager suggested that this was likely due to the failure of the bar screen that should have removed such debris immediately when the water initially entered the plant.
+The team also noticed issues with the settling tanks, which the wastewater travels through immediately before the trickling filters.
+It's possible that the inefficiency of the settling tanks resulted in waste that should have settled out continuing through the system to the trickling filters.

 ![Figure 2](https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/CHFT%20filter%20surface.jpg?raw=true)
 Figure 2: The surface of the trickling filter with significant debris and discoloration.